AlexNorell/website/content/post/set-up-yubikey/index.md

 ### Clean up

-At this point, the keys are on the Yubikey, but they are also still available locally.
+At this point, the keys are on the YubiKey, but they are also still available locally.
 We need to `save` the changes in the `gpg` console to delete the keys locally.

 ```txt
 gpg> save